jaspector

 West Virginia does NOT mandate a residential building permit for unincorporated Gilmer County.
 However, notification to the Assessor's Office is required if property value increases by more than $1,000.
 Projects involving septic systems, stormwater (1+ acres), or floodplain development trigger additional permitting requirements at state/county/federal levels.

+Not all construction work requires a permit in unincorporated Gilmer County, WV.
 The following work is generally exempt: All residential construction in unincorporated Gilmer County is effectively exempt from county building permit requirements..
 Note: Homeowners should verify septic system, stormwater, floodplain, and contractor licensing requirements separately with appropriate county/state agencies.
+When in doubt, confirm with the local building department before starting work.